kubernetes/kops/docs/authentication.md

 # Authentication

-Kops has support for configuring authentication systems.
+kOps has support for configuring authentication systems.
 This should not be used with kubernetes versions before 1.8.5 because of a serious bug with apimachinery [#55022](https://github.com/kubernetes/kubernetes/issues/55022).

 ## kopeio authentication